Greensboro sit-ins: The sit-ins

 On February 1, 1960, at 4:30 pm ET, the four sat down at the 66-seat L-shaped stainless steel lunch counter inside the F. W. Woolworth Company store at 132 South Elm Street in Greensboro, North Carolina.
-The men, Ezell Blair Jr., David Richmond, Franklin McCain and Joseph McNeil, who would become known as the A&T Four or the Greensboro Four, had purchased toothpaste and other products from a desegregated counter at the store with no problems, but were then refused service at the store's lunch counter when they each asked for a cup of coffee, a donut with cream on the side.
-According to a witness, a white waitress told the boys "We don't serve Negroes here".
-Blair responded that he was just served 2 feet away, to which the waitress replied "Negroes eat at the other end".
+The men, Ezell Blair Jr., David Richmond, Franklin McCain and Joseph McNeil, who would become known as the A&T Four or the Greensboro Four, had purchased toothpaste and other products from a non-segregated counter in the store with no problems, but were then refused service at the store's lunch counter when they each asked for a cup of coffee and a donut with cream on the side.
+According to a witness, a white waitress told the young men, "We don't serve Negroes here".
+Blair responded that he had just been served two feet away, to which the waitress replied, "Negroes eat at the other end".

 An African-American girl who was cleaning behind the counter called them "stupid, ignorant, rabble-rousers, troublemakers".
 Another African-American told them, "You're just hurting race relations by sitting there".
 However, an elderly white woman told them, "I am just so proud of you.
 My only regret is that you didn't do this ten or fifteen years ago".
 Store manager Clarence Harris asked them to leave, and, when they would not budge, called his supervisor, who told him, "They'll soon give up, leave and be forgotten".
 Harris allowed the students to stay and did not call police to evict them.
 The four freshmen stayed until the store closed that night, and then went back to the North Carolina A&T University campus, where they recruited more students to join them the next morning.

-The next day, on February 2, 1960, more than twenty black students (including four women), recruited from other campus groups, joined the sit-in.
+The next day, on February 2, 1960, Joseph A. McNeil and Franklin E. McCain were joined by William Smith and Clarence Henderson at the Woolworth lunch counter.
+Eventually, more than twenty black students (including four women), recruited from other campus groups, joined the sit-in.
 This group sat with school work to stay busy from 11 a.m. to 3 p.m.
-The group was again refused service, and were harassed by the white customers at the Woolworth store.
-However, the sit-ins made local news on the second day, with reporters, a TV cameraman and police officers present throughout the day.
-Back on campus that night, the Student Executive Committee for Justice was organized, and the committee sent a letter asking the president of F.W.
-Woolworth to "take a firm stand to eliminate discrimination."
-Upon hearing of the sit-ins, the president of the college, Warmoth T. Gibbs, remarked that Woolworth's "did not have the reputation for fine food".
-The students wrote the following letter to the president of Woolworth's:
+The group was again refused service, and was harassed by white customers at the store.
+However, the sit-in protest made local news on the second day, with reporters, a TV cameraman and police officers present throughout the day.
+Upon hearing of the sit-ins, university president Warmoth T. Gibbs remarked that Woolworth's "did not have the reputation for fine food".